Thursday, 31 January 2013

 The project I was working on was ending and I got a sabbatical leave

-The euro crisis and American dollar slump made my BIG TRIP CHEAP
+The Euro crisis and American dollar slump made my BIG TRIP CHEAP

 Sometimes it’s all just plain dumb luck :)